 Internal Family Systems

 From these explorations, the Internal Family Systems (IFS) model was born in the early 1980s.
-IFS is now evidence-based and has become a widely-used form of psychotherapy, particularly with trauma.
+IFS is now evidence-based and has become a widely used form of psychotherapy, particularly with trauma.
 It provides a non-pathologizing, optimistic, and empowering perspective and a practical and effective set of techniques for working with individuals, couples, families, and, more recently, corporations and classrooms.
-In 2013, Schwartz left the Chicago area and now lives in Brookline, Massachusetts, where he is on the faculty of the Department of Psychiatry at Harvard Medical School.
+In 2013, Dr. Schwartz left the Chicago area and now lives in Brookline, Massachusetts, where he is on the faculty of the department of psychiatry at Harvard Medical School.

 In Memorium: John Bradshaw, MA

 John Bradshaw was a world-renowned educator, counselor, motivational speaker, and author.
 He was one of the leading figures in the fields of addiction, recovery, and family systems, and around the concept of toxic shame.
 Bradshaw was chosen by his peers as one of the 100 most influential writers on emotional health in the 20th century.
 His bestselling books and sold-out lectures and seminars changed the lives of millions of people around the globe.
 Over the years, he wrote several New York Times bestsellers, including Homecoming: Reclaiming and Championing Your Inner Child, Creating Love, and Healing the Shame That Binds You.